dewitters/rpg-playground-user-manual/docs/70-educators/index.md

 - 🎓 **Beginner-friendly**: Intuitive and easy to use, allowing students to jump right in.
 - 💾 **No download or installation needed**: Runs in the browser on any internet-connected device, including Chromebooks.
+- ☁️ **Projects stored in the cloud**: Log in and continue your project on any device.
 - 🎮 **No coding required**: *Action Wizard* enables students to create games without writing any code.
 - 🔒 **Privacy first**: We don’t collect personal information and comply with privacy regulations.
 - 🎉 **Student enthusiasm**: Students enjoy RPG Playground so much that they often introduce it to their teachers, making it a popular choice for group projects.

-- Continue on any device
+It's perfect for 4th to 10th grade students (ages 9-15), but is definitely not limited to it.

-RPG Playground is used in classrooms around the world, from elementary, middle and high schools, all the way up to colleges and universities.
+RPG Playground is currently used in classrooms around the world, from elementary, middle and high schools, all the way up to colleges and universities.

 ![RPG Playground used on laptops](img/laptops.jpeg)

 ### Learning Opportunities

-RPG Playground offers a diverse range of applications that are perfect for STEM subjects and extend far beyond:
+RPG Playground offers a diverse range of applications that are perfect for STEM and extend far beyond:

 - 🏰 **History**: Create games set in historical periods for immersive learning.
 - 📖 **Literature & storytelling**: Recreate scenes from books or craft original stories.